secretstartups/handbook/hiring/recruiting-framework/coordinator/index.html.md

 People Experience Associate will create the onboarding issue and start the [onboarding tasks](/handbook/people-group/general-onboarding/onboarding-processes/) no later than one week before the new team member joins.
 Should a contract not be signed prior to 4 working days from the start date, a new start date will be required.

-For questions about the new team member's onboarding status, view the People Experience Associate assigned via the Google sheet [GitLab Onboarding Tracker](https://docs.google.com/spreadsheets/d/1L1VFODUpfU249E6OWc7Bumg8ko3NXUDDeCPeNxpE6iE/edit?usp=sharing) and @mention them in the `#peopleops-confidential` Slack channel.
+For questions about the new team member's onboarding status, you can @mention them in the `#peopleops-confidential` Slack channel.

 For questions about the new team member's laptop, ping [IT Ops](#it-ops) in Slack.
 If the questions arise through email, forward the email to itops@gitlab.com and ping IT Ops in #it-ops Slack, and @it-ops-team too due to volume.